 So should you invest in Black Friday ecommerce strategy 2022?
 What if you just see immense traffic to your website for a day and then, puff, gone?

 In this article, you’ll learn more than just how to prepare your website for Black Friday.
 You’ll see some examples of how our clients at Elogic boosted their store performance and find a few ecommerce Black Friday tips that will gear up your store for the whole year of sales.

 How to Prepare for Black Friday Ecommerce and Hack the Holiday Season

 You might be down on America’s biggest shopping day but not on the entire holiday season.
-You’re still on time to prepare your online store for sales, be it without the usual hustle and hassle of Black Friday.
+You’re still on time to prepare your ecommerce business for sales, be it without the usual hustle and hassle of Black Friday.

 Here’s a checklist of six Black Friday ecommerce tips that will help you leverage the entire end-of-year ecommerce holiday season.

 According to Gartner, every minute of website downtime can cost companies an average of $5,600 per minute and anywhere from $140,000 to $540,000 per hour depending on the size of the company.
 Imagine the losses of over fifty ecommerce brands, including Zara, H&M, and Foot Locket, which experienced site outages during Thanksgiving through Cyber Monday in 2020.